If you are in the world of blogging, I’m sure you are aware of the advantages of having a subscription box.

-You can easily create a Pinterest Follow badge from this page.
+You can easily create a Pinterest follow badge from this page.

-The idea is that your readers should continue to receive the best of your updates on social sites.
+The idea is that your readers should continue to receive all of your updates on all of your social sites.
 As in everything, however, there is a balance to be achieved.
-So make sure you don’t over crowd your site with lots of buttons, as it may serve to only confuse readers.
+Make sure you don’t over-crowd your site with lots of buttons, as it may confuse readers.